 The plan and actions that follow are UPEI's response to the UPEI Review and recommendations.
-The plan is informed by the feedback and candid dialogue that has taken place with UPEI stakeholders over the past six months.
+The plan is informed by the feedback and candid dialogue that has taken place with UPEI campus and community members over the past eight months.